Chocolate Banana Cookies

 - Rolled oats – turn this into a breakfast cookie and stir in 1/3 cup of instant oats or rolled oats.

-- Coconut – add up to 1/2 cup unsweetened desiccated coconut.
+- Coconut – add up to 1/2 cup of unsweetened desiccated coconut.

-I love baking with bananas and if you too, you may want to try one of these vegan recipes:
+If you love baking with bananas, you will want to try one of these vegan recipes:

 Don’t forget to check all my Ripe Banana Recipes ideas for more ways to use those ripe bananas!

-Made these easy 3 ingredients gluten-free chocolate cookies?
+Made these easy 3-ingredient gluten-free chocolate cookies?
 Share your review and comment with me below or join me on Instagram to share your picture!
 I love to see your creations.

 Chocolate Banana Cookies